-A family portrait is a large responsibility for a professional photographer and can often lead to some very stressful circumstances.
+A family photoshoot in Kent, Washington is a large responsibility for a professional photographer and can often lead to some very stressful circumstances.
 But when you learn a few simple tricks, a family photoshoot quickly becomes fun and exciting.
 It is also a chance to capture photos that convey plenty of love and happiness about family members.
 When done properly, you can end up with gorgeous family photos that remind you of the joyous memories and years spent together.
 Here are some tips to ensure that your family portrait photo shoot goes off without a hitch.

 First of all, be sure to keep track of all props and equipment at hand.
 Familiarize yourself with your photography lighting equipment so you don’t waste time or effort adjusting it in the middle of the portraits.
 Also, use the right types of backdrop and props to help illuminate your family portraits.
 Soft natural light works best for faces, while studio lighting creates shadows which are not flattering on faces.